 The depository directives will stipulate the fees payable and prescribe forms applicable.

-An Issuer may only deposit eligible securities with the CSD as per the rules.
+An Issuer may only deposit eligible securities with the CSD as per the depository directive.

 The Controlling Body may take any appropriate action against an Issuer who fails to comply with the Act, rules or depository directives, which includes, but is not limited to, sanction or suspension of the Issuer, by the CSD.